 Welcome to the United Designers Co-op.

 United Designers is a design co-op for ecological and permaculture design.
 The foundation of United Designers solutions is Restoration of Ecological Functions on the landscape and Increased Ecological Services to the ecology.
 Team members acquire design projects and work together as co-designers/creators.
 Join us and build your team of partner designers for faster and better results.
-Everybody wins and everybody gets fed.

 This gateway to design resources, consultation, collaboration, and tools is an initiative of the SouthWoods Ecological Design and the Permaculture Research Institute/USA.

 Each gaining experience and expertise.
 We work as team with skill sharing , each taking the tasks at their level of expertise to move the project forward to completion.
 The United Designers team uses resource data mining, numerous government and private database sources, Adobe Illustrator, Microsoft Office, and various GIS software.
 The design work is done after an extensive site assessment process with forms and tables we supply our team members so we all have a standard design process and platform.
 Designers are signing up for team projects and access to assessment and design resources.

 A week before Dan left for a project assessment and an site visit in Portugal, Dan met on Skype with the United Designer team for a briefing to get design input.
 On-line were Regina Cobo (Spain), Jessica Robertson (Wildcraft Permaculture, Ontario), Bryce Ruddock ( WI), Pete Wedin (MN), and Paula Westmoreland (Ecological Design, MN), and Javan Kerby Bernakevitch, (B.C, Canada).
 Discussed were the site conditions, plants of the Iberian Peninsula, and fire regimes.
 After the trip we met again and went through the resulting images, strategy and options for the client.